alfredsaveron/vsIUE/weeks/1/input-output.md

-# Setting Up Standard Input and Output in C
+# Standard Input and Output

 In C programming, standard input (often referred to as `stdin`) is used for reading input, while standard output (`stdout`) is used for displaying output.
 These input and output operations are typically performed using functions provided by the `stdio.h` library.
 Here's how you can set up and use standard input and output in C.